willjobs/regulations-public-comments/blogposts/post4/README.md

 <br>

 It is worth noting that it is possible to have a very large edit distance and high similarity at the same time.
-For example, two prompt-driven comments about the same topic and which use the same specialized language (e.g., about osteopathic medicine) might have very high similarity scores owing to the TFIDF weighting of their use of infrequent words (vs. the entire corpus), but also have high edit distances if the comments are long and written in the authors' own words.
+For example, two prompt-driven comments about the same topic and which use the same specialized language (e.g., about osteopathic medicine) might have very high similarity scores owing to the TF-IDF weighting of their use of infrequent words (vs. the entire corpus), but also have high edit distances if the comments are long and written in the authors' own words.
 See, for example, the two comments shown below, which have a cosine similarity of 0.927 and an edit distance of 1,644.

 <br>